 My kids are totally giddy about the changing of seasons.
-Last week we moved from summer into fall – although someone forgot to tell the temperature…it was almost 90 degrees on Saturday.
+Last week we moved from winter into spring – although someone forgot to tell the temperature…it was almost 70 degrees.
 This changing of seasons brought with it an upcoming series of festivals, fairs, and our trip to Disney World.
 We have daily countdowns for so many events I am losing track!

-And, for the Lawsons, fall is our favorite season.
+And, for the Lawsons, spring is our favorite season.

 The weather around North Carolina can remind you of San Diego where it is reportedly 74 every day with a nice breeze.
-EXCEPT, we get the best marker of fall – the changing of the leaves.
-A tapestry of God’s creativity that is both beautiful and solemn at the same time.
+It becomes a tapestry of God’s creativity that is both beautiful and new.

 Seasons were definitely God’s idea.

 Fall welcomes in a season of dormancy marked by the cold and blustery chill on a ground that waits with expectancy.
 Just beneath the ground, at the first promise of change, new life will spring forth and give color and vibrancy to a new season.
 A season that shouts across the landscape that winter is over and a deeper magic can begin.